Chapter 17:

 “Why?” asked Inês.

-“What do we do?” asked Marcel.
+“What do we do?” asked Marcel, alarmed.

 “Debuu-ni?” asked Inês.

-Lu had her eyes closed, speaking in short whispers.
-Inês listened closer; she couldn't really understand: it wasn't English, it was Spanish.
+The bug was looking around at each of them as if to calculate an angle of attack that would make the most damage at once.
+Now that she thought of it, Inês had never seen it fight more than one foe at a time.
+What could they do?
+Among the sinister rhythm, she heard something else.
+Looking around, she notice it was Lu.
+She had her eyes closed and was speaking in short whispers.
+Inês listened closer; she couldn't really understand: it didn't sound like the Portuguese she had been hearing this whole time, and it wasn't English either… it was Spanish.
 The words were fast and repetitive, like those of a chorus or a prayer.
-Lu's eyes opened.
+Lu opened her eyes.
 Suddenly, it seemed as if she wasn't speaking to herself, but to someone only she could see.
 Waves of heat rippled around her like a desert mirage.
-A little, at first, then all at once.
-She rose, grabbed the bottom part of her yukata as if it were a flowy skirt and started dancing.
+A little, at first, then all at once, like a surge of water bursting through a barrage.
+She rose, grabbing the bottom part of her yukata as if it were a flowing skirt, and she started dancing.
 It was a passionate, fiery dance.
 Snow melted at her feet.
-The namahage stopped, but it was too late to turn back now.
+The namahage stopped in their tracks, but it was too late to turn back now.
 The group could only watch.
-This was the same Lu Inês had just comforted, turning and twirling, and hitting the ground with her feet; red-orange shock-waves flowing from her.
-Lucía's Jarabe Tapatío was a beautiful, formidable, and sacred dance.
+This was the same Lu Inês had just comforted, turning and twirling, and hitting the ground with her feet in defiance; red-orange shock-waves springing from her.
+Finally, she could say she had witnessed it: Lucía's dance, her Jarabe Tapatío.
+And what a dance it was!
+A beautiful, formidable, and sacred dance.

 The namahage were decimated; their black ashes mixing with the snow as they burned.
-Inês was in awe: the flames, dreadful against their foes, were perfectly benevolent to them; light and warmth were all that they offered to the group.
+Inês was in awe: the flames, dreadful against their foes, were perfectly benevolent to them; light and warmth were all that they offered the group.

 “You've awoken, Luci-chan!” said Debuu-ni with a smile.

-“Dime Lu.” she said with a smile.
+“Dime Lu,” she said with a smile.

 Please sign in to leave a comment.